zencart/documentation/content/dev/code/notifiers.md

 ### Choosing When to Load an Observer

-If your observer-class performs actions *prior to* the page-specific loading, e.g. monitoring for cart-related actions, you'll need to make sure that your observer is loaded and instantiated ***before*** any watched-for notification is issued.
+If your observer-class performs actions *prior to* the page-specific loading (e.g. monitoring for cart-related actions), you'll need to make sure that your observer is loaded and instantiated ***before*** any watched-for notification is triggered in application code.
 In these cases, review the base Zen Cart auto-loader (`[/admin]/includes/auto_loaders/config.core.php`) to identify the load-point required.

 ### Auto-loaded Observers

-If you're developing a plugin that uses an observer-class, in earlier versions of Zen Cart, you would have had to provide ***two*** files in your plugin's distribution to get that class loaded and instantiated:
+If you're developing a plugin that uses an observer-class you might wish to utilize auto loading and instantiating of observers.

+While still supported, prior to Zen Cart v1.5.3 your only choice was to provide ***two*** files in your plugin's distribution to get that class loaded and instantiated:

 1. /includes/auto_loaders/config.your_plugin.php
 2. /includes/classes/observers/class.your_plugin.php

-Starting with Zen Cart v1.5.3, built-in functionality will do the  "heavy lifting" to get your class-file loaded and instantiated, saving you some effort.
+However, by following a naming convention Zen Cart will do the  "heavy lifting" to get your class-file loaded and instantiated, saving you some effort.
 Here are the requirements:

-1. The file is in the `/includes/classes/observers` sub-directory and named **auto.**your_plugin.php.
+1. The file is in the `/includes/classes/observers` sub-directory and named like: `auto.your_plugin.php`.
+Note the **auto.** prefix.
 All files in this directory that start with **auto.** will be included (i.e. loaded).
 2. The file defines a class named **zcObserver** + the [CamelCased](http://en.wikipedia.org/wiki/CamelCase) filename, e.g. a file named `auto.your_plugin.php` will contain a class named  `zcObserverYourPlugin`.
-A myDEBUG\*.log file will be generated if a  properly-named file is loaded, but the class name doesn't conform to  these rules.
+(For debugging assistance, a myDEBUG\*.log file will be generated if a properly-named file is loaded, but the class name doesn't conform to these rules.)

 Note that this technique will work so long as your class doesn't have any special requirements on its load point (auto-loaded classes are loaded at point `175`, after all other system dependencies are loaded).
+Most observers won't need to be loaded "before" all other regular dependencies, so load-point 175 is fine in most cases.
+If your observer needs to be loaded earlier, then don't use this special naming convention, but instead just fallback to using auto-loader files to specify the required load-point and instantiation instructions as described above.

 For example, the *Products Viewed Counter* described [above](#update) could provide the same functionality and not need its auto-loader component if the observer-class file was renamed to `/includes/classes/observers/auto.products_viewed_counter.php` and its class name was updated to be `zcObserverProductsViewedCounter.php`.

 ### Event-Specific Update Methods

-Problem: If you register for a number of related events, a single `update` function will be getting different parameters depending on which event fires.
+Problem: If in one Observer class you attach to a number of different events, a single `update` function will fire for all of those events ... but that means it will likely be receiving different function parameters depending on which event was triggered.

-Solution: Your observer-class' `update` method(s) can be customized based on the notification received, since the parameters for a notification depend on the notification received.
-So rather than use one `update` method, create separate methods to receive each type of event.
+Solution: Your observer's `update` method can be split out into multiple functions that are customized based on the notification received, thus also easily interpreting the passed parameters coming from where that notification was triggered.

+So rather than use one `update` method, create separate methods to receive each type of event, as follows.

-There are two syntaxes supported for this:
+There are two syntaxes supported for this.
+The `update` method will only be called if neither of these other syntaxes are found:

 #### snake_cased event name
 This is supported since v1.5.7.

 For a notifier named `NOTIFY_PRODUCT_VIEWS_HIT_INCREMENTOR` you could have a function in your observer class named `notify_product_views_hit_incrementor()` instead of `update()` (and still specify all the same parameters as you would for an `update()` function.

+This has the added benefit of being searchable just like the notifier event name (albeit lowercase).

-or for older versions, use the camelCased convention described below:
+Alternatively, or for older versions, use the camelCased convention described below:

 #### camelCased event name